elliejeanclark/startup/notes.md

 The laptop connects through wifi to an edge browser.
 The wifi is a physical layer, then there is an internet layer, a transport layer, and finally an application layer.
 Physical layers can be different, like a cellphone connected to cell service.
 Routers all speak "IP" or "internet protocol." wifi --> IP --> TCP --> HTTP --> "Hello world."
 The IP is like the post office.
 It has shipping labels.
 However, it is also unreliable.
 They connect routers in the internet.
 The TCP is more reliable.
 It waits for agkowledgement before sending a package.
 DNS converts a human readable name into an IP address.
+- an A record is a type of DNS that maps the domain name to the IP address of the computer that hosts the domain.
+### Ports
+Ports are where network connections start and end.
+- 443 encrypts communication between a web browser and the website.
+- 80 is for HTTPS communications between a client computer and the server they are accessing
+- 23 is the telnet protocal, and it allows remote communication between a user and a computer.
 ## Creating an AWS Instance
 ### Access
 My public IP address is 54.208.80.51